 - Wrongful death

-The physical damage that bus accident victims face could be anywhere from mild to severe.
-Even if you don’t think you’re injured after a collision with a bus, it’s important to seek medical attention to evaluate you for any damage.
-If you were seriously injured, it’s possible that the injury could affect the rest of your life, make you miss work, or require life-long treatment.
-A Columbia, SC bus accident attorney from our firm can help you fight for the compensation you deserve.
+The physical damage that bus accident victims face could be anywhere from mild to severe, and might even cause permanent disability.
+Even if you don’t think you’re injured after a collision with a bus, it’s important to seek medical attention.
+If you were seriously injured, it’s possible the injury could affect you for the rest of your life, make you miss work, or require lifelong treatment.
+A Columbia, SC bus accident attorney from our law firm can help you fight for a fair settlement.

 What Compensation Can You Recover After a Bus Accident?

-With the help of a bus accident lawyer, you’ll be able to recover compensation from whomever was responsible for the collision that injured you.
-Like many other types of accident claims, you’ll likely be able to recover economic and noneconomic damages from the injuries and other damages that you suffered from.
+With the help of a bus accident lawyer, you’ll be able to recover compensation from whoever was responsible for the collision that injured you.
+Like many other accident claims, you’ll likely be able to recover economic and noneconomic damages from the injuries and other damages you suffered.

-Economic damages are the costs that are easily calculated and documented.
-Costs that you had to pay for because of the injuries that were directly caused by the accident, like medical bills, repair costs, and lost wages from missed work can all be recovered.
-Future medical costs, future missed work, and the price of necessary medical equipment that you could need from your injuries.
-Documentation like bills and medical charts will help your lawyer calculate these damages.
+Economic damages are costs that are easily calculated and documented.
+For instance, you can usually recover compensation for accident-related losses caused by the accident, like medical bills, repair costs for personal property, and lost wages from missed work.
+The same goes for future medical expenses, future missed work, and the price of ongoing physical therapy and any necessary medical equipment.
+Documentation, such as bills and medical charts, will help your lawyer calculate these damages.

-The other kind of compensation that you can likely recover are noneconomic damages.
+The other kind of compensations that you can likely recover with the help of bus accident lawyers are non economic damages.
 These are harder to calculate because they’re based on more abstract ideas rather than firm costs that you suffered.
 But you still suffered from these damages, so you deserve to receive financial recovery for them.
 Pain and suffering, loss of enjoyment of life, and loss of consortium are all examples of noneconomic damages that your attorney will investigate and fight to get for you.
 They’ll refer to experts and their experience to determine how much you’re owed for these damages.

-When you’ve suffered injuries at the hand of someone else’s negligence in the form of a bus accident, you’ll want to hold the responsible party accountable for their actions.
+When you’ve suffered injuries from someone else’s negligence, you’ll want to hold the responsible party accountable.
 Our Columbia, SC bus accident attorney can help you get the justice you deserve.
-The Solomon Law Group has experience in representing its clients and providing them with the legal support that they need.
-Whether your case settles out of court or goes to trial, we have the legal expertise to help you attain a successful outcome.
+Solomon Law Group, LLC has experience providing clients with the necessary legal support they need.
+Whether your case settles out of court or goes to trial, we have the legal experience to help you.

-We’ll fully investigate what happened and what caused the collision, look into your injuries, and consult any experts we need to in order to determine who was at fault and how much you’re owed in compensation.
+We’ll investigate what caused the collision, look into your injuries, and consult any experts we need to determine who was at fault and how much you’re owed in compensation.
 With us on your side, you can feel peace of mind in your case.
-Contact us today so we can get started right away.
+Contact us today at 803-391-3120 for a free case evaluation so we can get started immediately.